sathish-deevi/Sample-Code-and-Projects/Statistics/Bivariate-Normal-Distributions/README.md

 #Bivariate Normal Distributions

-This is an interactive Mathematica .cdf file that give a visualization of both the pdf and cdf of a bivariate normal distribution.
+This is an interactive Mathematica .cdf file that gives a 3D and heatmap visualizations of the PDF and CDF of a bivariate normal distribution.
+Just input your parameters and you can visualize the distributions.

 ![alt text](http://sdeevi.com/wp-content/uploads/2015/01/CDF_Bi-normal-plots2.png "Bivariate Normal Distribution Visualization")